Rovenky: Education

 There are 27 general secondary schools and gymnasiums in Rovenky and the surrounding villages.
 There are also three different colleges and two branches of local universities located in Rovenky - one from Luhansk and one from Donetsk.
 The Donetsk branch is located on the second floor of the technical-economic college.
 Rovenky also has two city libraries and each school has its own library.
 In addition, there are two musical schools, two art schools, and one sport school.
 Rovenky has a sport complex, "Yubilenie" and a house of culture.
 Both of these buildings have a big influence on the culture and sport education of the residents.
 Rovenky also has the stadium, "Avantgarde" where the football matches are held.
-In 2003, the city of Rovenky had their first ever Peace Corps volunteer, Bo Knutson, who would lay the pedagogical foundation for Dara Chesnutt- a Peace Corps teacher volunteer whose methods energized the educational system of Luhansk Oblast for years to come.